Chris is one of the UK’s leading business IT journalists

-Published in: The Guardian; the BBC’s Tomorrow’s World; The Times; Computing; Computer Weekly; Professional Outsourcing; Strategist magazine; iamtheStrategist.com; diginomica; i-CIO; Publishing News; Citywire; Digital Marketing World Forum (#DMWF); Child Internet Safety; BusinessCloud9.com; Personnel Today; UCInsight.com; Sourcingfocus.com; Business & Technology; NRM; Outsource; and PC World, among others.
+Published in: The Guardian; the BBC’s Tomorrow’s World; The Times; Computing; Internetofbusiness.com; Computer Weekly; Professional Outsourcing; diginomica; Transform Finance; Transform Industry; Strategist magazine; iamtheStrategist.com; i-CIO; Hack & Craft News; Publishing News; Citywire; Digital Marketing World Forum (DMWF); Tomorrow People (agency); Child Internet Safety; BusinessCloud9.com; Personnel Today; UCInsight.com; Sourcingfocus.com; Business & Technology magazine; NRM; Outsource magazine; and PC World, among many others.

 An original voice

-Chris’ critical thinking, imagination, analysis, dark sense of humour, and status as a ‘cultured outsider’ make him an unusual voice in journalism: someone who can see either opportunities or risks in a situation much sooner than most – and then explain why in simple and powerful terms.
+Chris’ critical thinking, imagination, expert analysis, dark sense of humour, and status as a ‘cultured outsider’ make him an unusual voice in journalism: someone who can see the opportunities or the risks in a situation much sooner than most – and then set them out in simple and powerful terms.
+He ignores hype and accepted wisdom, and zeroes in on the ethical and societal elements, as well as the technology itself and its strategic applications and benefits.
+Unusually, Chris is not afraid to take political positions on tech subjects and to challenge policy decisions.

 A future thinker over two decades…